IBM/max-model-prediction-os/index.md

 For illustrative purposes you will deploy the Object Detector microservice using the OpenShift Web Console and the Image Caption Generator microservice using the OpenShift Platform CLI.

+## Before you get started

+Throughout this document you will find links to additional resources.
+These links open by default in the Skills Network Labs browser window.
+If you are interested in reviewing these resources we therefore suggest to open the links in a separate tab or window.

 ## Lab setup

 1. Open a new terminal window (**Terminal** > **New Terminal**).